Jump to main content

 CAREGIVER TIP

 As a caregiver, you see how your loved one is doing over time.
-Be sure to note any changes in their abilities to complete a task such as tying their shoes or opening a bottle.
-Speak to both your loved one and their care team about these changes, as it may be an indicator to adjust treatment.
+Be sure to note any changes in their abilities to complete a task such as tying their shoelaces or opening a bottle.
+Speak to both your loved one and their care team about these changes, as it may be an indicator that an adjustment in treatment is needed.

 KNOW